pryorlindsey-creator/SpecialEdTracker/replit.md

 Primary test student: User consistently works with Student 1 (ID: 5).
 User previously had 3 goals ("Literacy", "Behavior", and "Focus") with data points that were accidentally deleted during test data cleanup on July 18, 2025.
 These need to be recreated - Focus goal uses duration data collection type, Behavior uses frequency, Literacy uses percentage.
 All goals support full data entry workflow including duration-based measurements.
 All students now properly belong to user 4201332 for clean ownership during development.

-Goal limits: Each student can have a maximum of 10 goals (not required to have 10).
-Each goal can have unlimited objectives.
-Current system enforces the goal limit but allows indefinite objective creation.
+Goal limits: Each student can have a maximum of 15 goals (not required to have 15).
+Each goal can have a maximum of 10 objectives.
+Current system enforces both goal and objective limits with proper validation (September 1, 2025).

 ## System Architecture